olvr/nanofont/README.md

 ## Font files
 The font files are in a binary format and support the full ASCII set of characters.

-There are two types of font file.
+**There are two types of font file.**

-The first type allows for characters that each fit into a grid up to 8x8 pixels.
+**The first type** allows for characters that each fit into a grid up to 8x8 pixels.

-The default nanofont.nf file is this type.
+The default nanofont.nf file is of this type.

 In addition there are some more fonts of this type included in the fonts folder: